- Chemotherapy or radiation from cancer treatment

 Testosterone replacement therapy is usually done through a transdermal patch, gel or injections.
 Follow-up is important, as your doctor will need to monitor your testosterone levels through regular blood work.
 Considering the risks associated with the therapy, it’s important to know when to stop the treatment; with the unknowns still associated with testosterone replacement, many doctors are going to be very conservative moving forward with it.
 And as with any course of treatment, it’s essential that you follow the doctor’s orders to the letter.
 There are specialists at Las Vegas medical centers who are ready to discuss your symptoms with you, do an assessment and direct you towards a course of testosterone replacement therapy, all the way from testing through follow-up.

 Men over 40, get your life back with testosterone replacement therapy!
-Call Patient First Wellness Center at (702) 474-6300
+Call Patient’s Choice Medical Center at (702) 474-6300